easonc209/Continuous-Time-Attention-for-Sequential-Learning/README.md

 ## paremater for model
--l, --latents               # size of the latent state --rec-layers                # number of layers in ODE func -u, --units                 # number of units per layer in ODE func -g, --gru-units             # number of units per layer in GRU
+-l, --latents               # size of the latent state --rec-dims                  # Dimensionality of the recognition model --rec-layers                # number of layers in ODE func (recognition) --gen-layers                # number of layers in ODE func (generation) -u, --units                 # number of units per layer in ODE func -g, --gru-units             # number of units per layer in GRU